WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

 - sites_missing.csv (error check only)

 #### Operation and Steps:
-- Read the input file and generate single output dataframe *outdf*.
+- Read the input file and generate single output DataFrames *outdf*.
-- Populate output dataframe with *WaDE Site* specific columns.
+- Populate output DataFrames with *WaDE Site* specific columns.
 - Assign state agency info to columns.
 See *CA_SiteSpecificAmounts Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - *County* = **COUNTY**.
     - *Latitude* = **Lat**.